kavir-bheeroo/ConnectMe-Server/README.md

-# FirebaseCM-Server
+# ConnectMe-Server
-A demo of an app server for Firebase Cloud Messaging
+A Web API server used to enable communication among clients